Salsa in Havana

-The five star Hotel Nacional de Cuba is renowned, due to its refined elegance and classic splendour, as Havana's best hotel.
+You will be staying at the five star Hotel Nacional de Cuba, renowned for its refined elegance and classic splendour, as Havana's best hotel.
 Since 1930 it has attracted a large number of personalities from the arts, sciences and politics including Winston Churchill, Frank Sinatra, Ava Gardner, Naomi Campbell, Errol Flynn, and Alexander Fleming.
 Built in the 1930s and combining Art Deco features with modernist influences, the Nacional's image still appears on much of Cuba's tourist promotion literature and evokes the glamour of a bygone era.
 A full refurbishment in 1992 remained sympathetic to the original architecture, preserving the hotel's 1930s splendour.

 With its privileged location in Vedado, the centre of Havana, the Nacional stands on a promontory just a few metres from the sea and offers fabulous views of Havana Bay, the Malecón promenade and the city.
 There are two swimming pools, a choice of restaurants and beautiful gardens complete with strutting peacocks.